-The cardiac fibroblasts (CF) are the principal cell type of the heart.
-CF provide structural support for cardiac myocytes, are a source of paracrine growth factors, and are an important cellular component of myocardial responses to injury.
+Cardiac fibroblasts (CF) are the principal cell type of the heart.
+They provide structural support for cardiac myocytes, are a source of paracrine growth factors, and are an important cellular component of the myocardial response to injury.
 CF are responsible for extracellular matrix synthesis in the heart during development and pathological conditions.
-Their proliferation and matrix synthesis is essential for scar formation at sites of myocardial infarction [1].
-In addition, cardiac fibroblast proliferation can lead to cardiac fibrosis and contribute to cardiac hypertrophy [2].
+Their proliferation and matrix synthesis is essential for scar formation at sites of myocardial infarction [1], cardiac fibrosis, and is often complicated by cardiac hypertrophy [2].
 CF also respond to changes in microenvironments in pathological conditions by modulating integrin expression [3].
 CF culture has been widely used as a model to study the cardiac matrix remodeling by physiological (exercise) and pathological (hypertension) stressors.

-MCF from ScienCell Research Laboratories are isolated from postnatal day 2 mouse heart.
-MCF are cryopreserved at P0 and delivered frozen.
-Each vial contains >5 x 105 cells in 1 ml volume.
-MCF are characterized by immunofluorescence with antibody specific to fibronectin.
-MCF are negative for mycoplasma, bacteria, yeast, and fungi.
-MCF are guaranteed to further expand for 5 population doublings under the conditions provided by ScienCell Research Laboratories.
+RCF from ScienCell Research Laboratories are isolated from postnatal day 2 rat heart.
+RCF are cryopreserved at P0 and delivered frozen.
+Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
+RCF are characterized by fibroblast morphology.
+RCF are negative for mycoplasma, bacteria, yeast, and fungi.
+RCF are guaranteed to further expand for 5 population doublings under the conditions provided by ScienCell Research Laboratories.